Byproduct/Discord_notifier_bot/README.md

 Secondly, you'll need to know what the numeric ID of your own Discord account is.
 [This is how you'll find it.](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/)

 When you have these, insert them in discordbot_config.txt, start up the program, and leave it running.
 Try writing something in "messages.txt" and see if you receive the message personally within a minute.

+If you have any questions, or found this useful, I'd be happy to know. :)